fleetdm/fleet-gitops/README.md

 2. Add `FLEET_URL` and `FLEET_API_TOKEN` secrets to your new repository's secrets.
 Learn how [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
 Set `FLEET_URL` to your Fleet instance's URL (ex. https://organization.fleet.com).
 [Create an API-only user](https://fleetdm.com/docs/using-fleet/fleetctl-cli#create-api-only-user) with the "GitOps" role and set `FLEET_API_TOKEN` to your user's API token.
 If you're using Fleet Free, set the API-only user's role to global admin.

-3. Add `FLEET_GLOBAL_ENROLL_SECRET` secret to your new repository's secrets.
-The enroll secret must be an alphanumeric string of at least 32 and at most 255 characters.
-   - If you have a Premium Fleet license, also add `FLEET_WORKSTATIONS_ENROLL_SECRET` and `FLEET_WORKSTATIONS_CANARY_ENROLL_SECRET`.
-   - If you do not have a Premium Fleet license, delete the `teams` directory.
+4. If you are using secrets to manage SSO metadata for Fleet SSO login or MDM SSO login, uncomment lines 22 and 23 in `gitops.sh`.
+   - If you are using different variable names for your secrets, edit the appropriate line to reflect the correct variable name.

-4. In GitHub, enable the `Apply latest configuration to Fleet` GitHub Actions workflow, and run workflow manually.
+5. In GitHub, enable the `Apply latest configuration to Fleet` GitHub Actions workflow, and run workflow manually.
 Now, when anyone pushes a new commit to the default branch, the action will run and update Fleet.
 For pull requests, the workflow will do a dry run only.

 ## GitLab setup